sjdv1982/biohackathon-covid/tasks.md

 *   bibliography survey : e.g. chemical probes => Antoine
 *   _list of web servers_
 *   _find test cases RNA structures, test some of the web servers (if not enough tests described in the webserver paper)_
+* find exemples of 2 RNA-bound structures of same protein w. different sequences => How similar are the RNA conformations ?

 **NEW**

 *   Verify the acceptance/rejection of the hypothesis: the mutation of the protein destabilize it (thus the residues in contact appear on the completely different side of the protein and this is the reason for no binding) (cellular biology person) more information can be found in the Interaction_data_complex.md